If we’re really better than our competitors, we can beat them and win market share, right? So why buy a competitor’s store when we can build our own?

 Surprisingly often a few products, departments, or services are losing money while the rest struggle to make up.
 That fix is quick and simple: eliminate the losers and emphasize the winners.

 And sometimes the store’s inventory, receivables, and people are more valuable individually than as an operating store.
 Often they can be profitably folded into existing operations, and the lease subbed or bought out.

-Contrary to initial enthusiasm, very few store acquisitions meet profitability expectations as ongoing operations.
+Contrary to initial enthusiasm, very few retail acquisitions meet profitability expectations as ongoing operations.
 Sellers ask too much and buyers overestimate their abilities to improve sales and efficiencies or even to continue operating at the same level.